Sasha Maps is a GWT-based library for displaying and interacting with maps in the browser (similar to the client side of Google Maps API).

 Sasha Maps offers the following advantages over other map-displaying libraries:- Written in Java/GWT, allowing millions of Java developers to use their existing skills in developing web applications with maps.
 Several other map-displaying libraries offer GWT wrappers for their JavaScript, but this often results in clumsy APIs that feel awkward and inelegant to a Java developer.

 - Compiles to standard HTML/Javascript.
 Many other map-displaying libraries require the user to install plugins, such as Flash or Silverlight.
-Sasha Maps results in standard HTML and Javascript code which runs on all modern browsers under any operating system (and now on the iPhone too!).
+Sasha Maps results in standard HTML and Javascript code which runs on all modern browsers under any operating system (and now on iOS and Android too!).

 - You get the source code.
 As a commercial licensee, you receive the full source code of Sasha Maps and are free to modify it as you like.
 This is extremely helpful for debugging and implementing certain features that require access to the innards of a library.
 It also means that you don't have to depend on anyone else for maintanance or trust them with your sensitive application/data (as you can inspect the source code yourself).